acollign/netrunner-wiki/Progress-Report,-2016-Q3-(Summer).md

 Fun fact of the day: Runner cards can host Runner cards (Djinn), Runner cards can be hosted on Runner cards (Personal Touch), Runner cards can host Corp cards (Film Critic), and Runner cards can be hosted on Corp cards (Parasite); Corp cards can host Corp cards (Worlds Plaza), Corp cards can be hosted on Corp cards (Oversight AI), and Corp cards can host Runner cards (Magnet)... but there are no Corp cards that can be hosted on (installed on) Runner cards.

-Neal's example card in this unused design space:
+An example card in this unused design space:

 __Segfault__ 1cr<br>
 Operation<br>
 Play only if the runner is tagged.
 Install Segfault on an __icebreaker__ as a hosted condition counter with the text "Host __icebreaker__ has -3 strength.
 Trash Segfault if the runner is not tagged."

-#### Report Error button
+#### Report Error Button

 The unfortunate reality of our small community is that we don't have enough volunteer hours to thoroughly test the myriad ways that Netrunner cards can interact with each other.
 We do our best to maintain a large unit-testing library, but there will always be issues that slip through the cracks.
 That's why the "Report Error on GitHub" button that you occasionally see in a game is so important; with one simple click of the mouse, you can file a report about an in-game crashing error that (usually) contains enough information for our devs to get started on a fix. __Please use it!__

 ![](https://cloud.githubusercontent.com/assets/10083341/16174764/3a9667fa-3587-11e6-814b-86800f78fc95.PNG)

-#### SSCI and Show Hands to Spectators

 ### Other Improvements and Automations

 * FAQ 3.1 changes to searching.
 * Subliminal Messaging now prompts the user to add to hand automatically. (kevkcc)
-* Identity base link is now loaded from card information (straight from Netrunner DB) so you no longer have to wait for the card logic to be written to get the base link on new identities.
+* Identity base link is now loaded from card information (straight from Netrunner DB) so newly-spoiled identities will have their correct link strength even before their logic is coded.
 (Saintis)
+* A Fan Site that has been swapped to the Corp with Exchange of Information will not return to the Runner's score area when another agenda is scored. @artturipi insists there are reasons you would want to do this, but we remain skeptical.
+(Hoclor)
+* 24/7 News Cycle can be played with only one agenda scored.
+(Hoclor)

 #### "Reorder" cards rework
 Cards that involved a reordering of the top cards of the deck have long been a bit annoying to play since dragging cards from the temporary zone is rather unintuitive and tedious.
 Nealterrell thus reworked Indexing and Making an Entrance to allow the user to perform this ordering via prompts (with a final prompt at the end asking for confirmation) and kevkcc extended this system to Rolodex, Data Hound, Shiro, Spy Camera, CBI Raid and Invasion of Privacy